romashamin/Size-Marks-PS/README.md

 ### Install

 1. Download and unzip: [Size-Marks.jsx-v0.1.1.zip].
 2. Place `Size Marks.jsx` in the Photoshop’s Scripts folder.
+If you have several versions of Photoshop, place the script for each of them.
  - OS X: `/Applications/[Photoshop]/Presets/Scripts/`
  - Windows: `C:\[Program Files]\Adobe\[Photoshop]\Presets\Scripts`
 4. Restart Photoshop.
 Now script is available in `File ▸ Scripts ▸ Size Marks`.